Build a custom kernel package for Debian

 $ make olddefconfig

-... or the build fails with the error ...
+Otherwise, the build fails with error ...

 make[4]: *** No rule to make target 'debian/certs/debian-uefi-certs.pem', needed by 'certs/x509_certificate_list'.
 Stop.

-Skip building the linux-image-VERSION-dbg
+This will skip building the linux-image-VERSION-dbg

-Build the kernel (LOCALVERSION parameter appends custom text to the generated package name) ...
+parameter appends custom text to the generated package name) ...

 $ make clean